material-motion/material-motion/specifications/pattern.md

 An ideal fulfillment will carefully balance the considerations of power consumption, event coordination, and user interaction.

+## A Motion Runtime

+At the heart of everything we'll explore in this Starmap is what we call the Motion Runtime.

 ## Existing solutions and research

 - [Functional Reactive Animation](http://haskell.cs.yale.edu/wp-content/uploads/2011/02/icfp97.pdf)